Blaise Pascal

-Throughout his life, Pascal was in frail health, especially after the age of 18; he died just two months after his 39th birthday.

-Life

 Early life and education

 Pascal was born in Clermont-Ferrand, which is in France's Auvergne region, by the Massif Central.
 He lost his mother, Antoinette Begon, at the age of three.
-His father, Étienne Pascal (1588–1651), who also had an interest in science and mathematics, was a local judge and member of the "Noblesse de Robe".
+His father, Étienne Pascal, also an amateur mathematician, was a local judge and member of the "Noblesse de Robe".
 Pascal had two sisters, the younger Jacqueline and the elder Gilberte.

+Move to Paris

 In 1631, five years after the death of his wife, Étienne Pascal moved with his children to Paris.
-The newly arrived family soon hired Louise Delfault, a maid who eventually became a key member of the family. Étienne, who never remarried, decided that he alone would educate his children, for they all showed extraordinary intellectual ability, particularly his son Blaise.
-The young Pascal showed an amazing aptitude for mathematics and science.
+The newly arrived family soon hired Louise Delfault, a maid who eventually became a key member of the family. Étienne, who never remarried, decided that he alone would educate his children.

+The young Pascal showed an extraordinary intellectual ability, with an amazing aptitude for mathematics and science.
+Etienne had tried to keep his son from learning mathematics; but by the age of 12, Pascal had rediscovered, on his own, using charcoal on a tile floor, Euclid’s first thirty-two geometric propositions, and was thus given a copy of Euclid's Elements.

-"Essay on Conics"
+Essay on Conics

 Particularly of interest to Pascal was a work of Desargues on conic sections.
-Following Desargues' thinking, the 16-year-old Pascal produced, as a means of proof, a short treatise on what was called the "Mystic Hexagram", "Essai pour les coniques" ("Essay on Conics") and sent it—his first serious work of mathematics—to Père Mersenne in Paris; it is known still today as Pascal's theorem.
+Following Desargues' thinking, the 16-year-old Pascal produced, as a means of proof, a short treatise on what was called the Mystic Hexagram, Essai pour les coniques (Essay on Conics) and sent it — his first serious work of mathematics — to Père Mersenne in Paris; it is known still today as Pascal's theorem.
 It states that if a hexagon is inscribed in a circle (or conic) then the three intersection points of opposite sides lie on a line (called the Pascal line).

 Pascal's work was so precocious that René Descartes was convinced that Pascal's father had written it.
 When assured by Mersenne that it was, indeed, the product of the son and not the father, Descartes dismissed it with a sniff: "I do not find it strange that he has offered demonstrations about conics more appropriate than those of the ancients," adding, "but other matters related to this subject can be proposed that would scarcely occur to a 16-year-old child."